Cold-Air Pools in Mountain Valleys

 nights with calm winds, the ground cools rapidly.
 Air in contact with the

 colder ground cools by conducting heat to the ground.
 This process can continue

 this cooling process occurs along mountain slopes, the cooling air becomes

-colder and denser that the air away from the slopes, which causes the cold air
+colder and denser than the air away from the slopes, which causes the cold air

 to sink downslope.
 The dense cold air flows downslope in streams (called

 katabatic winds) following the steepest slopes.
 When the cold air flows into a

 relatively flat area (a mountain or river valley, for example), the streams of